List of wars and battles involving China: Nathu La and Cho La clashes (1967)

-The Nathu La and Cho La clashes took place from September–October of 1967.
+The Nathu La and Cho La clashes took place from September–October 1967.
 The Nathu La clashes started on 11 September 1967, when China's People's Liberation Army (PLA) launched an attack on Indian posts at Nathu La, and lasted till 15 September 1967.
 In October 1967, another military duel took place at Cho La and ended on the same day.
 According to independent sources, India achieved "decisive tactical advantage" and managed to hold its own against and push back Chinese forces.
 Many PLA fortifications at Nathu La were destroyed, where the Indian troops drove back the attacking Chinese forces.
 Another battle took place at Cho La a few kilometers south a few days later.
 The military duel lasted one day, during which the Chinese were driven away, which boosted Indian morale.
 According to Indian Maj.
 Gen. Sheru Thapliyal, the Chinese were forced to withdraw nearly three kilometers in Cho La during the clash.
 The Defence Ministry of India reported: 88 killed and 163 wounded on the Indian side, while 340 killed and 450 wounded on the Chinese side, during the two incidents.